ecavallo/ptt/README.md

 ## building

-blott has been built with OCaml 4.06.1 and 4.07.1 with [opam 2.0](https://opam.ocaml.org/).
-Once these dependencies are installed blott can be built with the following set of commands.
+ptt has been built with OCaml 4.06.1 and 4.07.1 with [opam 2.0](https://opam.ocaml.org/).
+Once these dependencies are installed ptt can be built with the following set of commands.

 ```
 $ opam update
-$ opam pin add -y blott .               # first time
+$ opam pin add -y ptt .                 # first time
 $ opam upgrade                          # after packages change
 ```

-After this, the executable `blott` should be available.
+After this, the executable `ptt` should be available.
 The makefile can be used to rebuild the package for small tests.
-Locally, blott is built with [dune](https://dune.build), running the above commands will also install dune.
+Locally, ptt is built with [dune](https://dune.build), running the above commands will also install dune.
 Once dune is available the executable can be locally changed and run with the following:

 ```
-$ dune exec ./src/bin/main.exe          # from the `blott` top-level directory
+$ dune exec ./src/bin/main.exe          # from the `ptt` top-level directory
 ```